MoralisWeb3/moralis-money-faq/price-increase-30k-bitcoin.md

 TLDR - when Bitcoin reaches 30k we will increase the Pro plan price from $97 to $147.

-If you buy now at $97 - you keep this price forever.
+If you buy now at $97 - you keep this price as long as you stay subscribed.

 If you like what you see - you should ensure to be set for the bull market by locking in the $97 deal asap.